Forensic Scientist

 I have an interview coming up for forensic scientist,( chemistry), position with the DPS.
 I have a feeling that this might be different than an average interview.Can you offer any guidance or advice,please ?

-Asked by d3ak about 10 years ago
+Asked by d3ak over 10 years ago

 If you could find out what kind of analyses they do, then be sure to point out your experience with that equipment, that would probably be helpful.
 They might have a summary online, or detailed in the job description, or if you know anyone who might work with them either at the lab or as a law enforcement officer you could ask them.
 Know what they mean by chain of custody.
 Good luck!!